Patient Guide

 Ready, Set, Quit!

-Now that you’ve decided to quit, take it one day at a time.
-Remind yourself that you are in control—you can choose to smoke or not.
-Write down why you want to quit and read it every day.
+If you’ve decided to quit, take it one day at a time.
+Remind yourself that you are in control — you can choose to smoke or not.
+Try using a quit app to track your habits, set goals, and provide motivation.
+Download an app from smokefree.gov or another trusted health organization.

 3 Tips to Help You Quit